jseerden/IntuneBackupAndRestore/README.md

 ```

 ## Prerequisites
-As of version 2.0.0, the IntuneBackupAndRestore PowerShell Module has migrated from the MSGraphFunctions PowerShell module to the Microsoft.Graph.Intune PowerShell module.
-Please make sure you meet the prerequisites below.

 - Requires [Microsoft.Graph](https://github.com/microsoftgraph/msgraph-sdk-powershell) PowerShell Module (`Install-Module -Name Microsoft.Graph`)
 - Make sure to import the IntuneBackupAndRestore PowerShell module before using it with the `Import-Module IntuneBackupAndRestore` cmdlet.